kubernetes-sigs/kube-scheduler-simulator/README.md

 ![result](simulator/docs/images/result.jpg)

-Also, You can change the configuration of the scheduler through [KubeSchedulerConfiguration](https://kubernetes.io/docs/reference/scheduling/config/).
+Also, You can change the configuration of the scheduler through [KubeSchedulerConfiguration](https://kubernetes.io/docs/reference/scheduling/config/) in Web UI.

 (Note: changes to any fields other than `.profiles` are disabled on simulator, since they do not affect the results of the scheduling.)

 ![configure scheduler](simulator/docs/images/schedulerconfiguration.png)